raafatfeki/HPCInstaller/README.md

 # HPCInstaller
-A tool for installing regular HPC Software/Benchmarks
+A tool to install HPC Softwares/Benchmarks.